outsidenote/eventualize/docs/learn-more/aggregates.md

 ## Capturing Events in an Aggregate
 Throughout the application's execution, it'll capture or create one or more events.<br>
+Captured events are not stored directly into the Stream, because it can heart performance.
-Those events will be appended to the ordered collection of Pending Events in the Aggregate.
+Those events will be appended to the ordered collection of **Pending Events** in the Aggregate.<br>
+**Pending Events** are events that were captured locally and not yet stored in the Stream.<br>
 The Folding Logic will also execute the relevant Folding Function, based on the Event's type.
-This will update the Aggregate's State.
+This will update the Aggregate's State.<br>
-Capturing Events a very fast operation that can support a high frequency of appends.
+Capturing Events is a fast operation that can support a high frequency of appends.
 Here is an illustration for that:
 <img src="../images/add-pending-event-example.png" width="500"/>